 Using the data from the preliminary study to do power analysis indicates that we should collect data from 208 subjects to achieve power of 0.96 to detect the effect predicted in Hypothesis 3, which is the hypothesis of principal theoretical importance.
 (See "Power analysis for the Registered Report" for details.)
-Enrollment will proceed iteratively until data from an N of 208 useable subjects have been acquired: Initially we will enroll subjects until we have collected data from 208 who did not report using a nonvisual strategy, then will then will calculate the group-average absolute recall error on the 1-item delayed recall and remove any subjects whose average absolute error is 2 SD higher than the mean value; if any outliers are dropped we will enroll the additional number of subjects needed to achieve a final N of 208 subjects, none of whom report using a nonvisual strategy, and none of whom have an average absolute error equal to or greater than the numerical cutoff corresponding to 2 SD larger than the mean from the first iteration.
+Enrollment proceeded iteratively until data from an N of 208 useable subjects had been acquired: Initially we enrolled subjects until collecting data from 208 who did not report using a nonvisual strategy, then we calculated the group-average absolute recall error on the 1-item delayed recall and removed any subjects whose average absolute error was 2 SD higher than the mean value; then we enrolled the additional number of subjects needed to achieve a final N of 208 subjects, none of whom reported using a nonvisual strategy, and none of whom had an average absolute error equal to or greater than the numerical cutoff corresponding to 2 SD larger than the mean from the first iteration.
+Because we encountered difficulty recruiting a sufficient number of subjects with the criteria from the preliminary study - Master Turk workers with lifetime approval rates no lower than 98% and located in the United States - partway through data collection for the Registered Report we changed inclusion criteria to lifetime approval rate of 95% and dropped the geographical restriction.
 All experimental procedures for the Registered Report, including the acquiring of informed consent, were approved by the University of Wisconsin-Madison Health Sciences Institutional Review Board.